The first steps out of town

 The locations were well-chosen.
 American scouts assisted in finding them and making the necessary arrangements.
 They advised the British Architects and Planning Department on all of the details and helped them to evangelise the concept to local authorities.
 It is hard to imagine now, but at the time there was no out of town shopping, and Councillors struggled to understand why anyone would ever travel to a factory estate for groceries and clothes.
 Leicestershire County Council, at the heart of England, had a reputation for embracing new ideas and working to regenerate the area.
 After discussion they approved plans for a Woolco on a huge site at Oadby, a short distance from the City Centre.
 They also signed off a smaller out-of-town Tesco Superstore with an integral multi-story car park.
 Both were UK firsts.

-It is a testament to how well these locations were chosen that each of the stores created big news and good early profits.
+It is a testament to the research underpinning the chose of locations that each early British Woolco generated respectable early profits.
 What is more, despite radical changes in British shopping over the last forty years (including the loss of all of the remaining Woolworth High Street stores in 2009) all three original Woolco locations remain in use with stores with a broadly similar range (give or take the tyre bay and motor servicing!)
 Today each trades today as an Asda supermarket after a period as part of Gateway (Somerfield).

 With 63,000 square feet of selling space, all on a single floor, the air conditioned store at Oadby aimed to offer a one-stop shop for the whole family.
 It sold fashion and household, jewellery and toiletries and a very large range of groceries.
 It even had a butchery.
 Local people wondered why it had so many parking spaces.
 Eight hundred were provided on the recommendation of experts from the USA, where a higher proportion of households owned a car.
 A big advertising campaign attracted customers from far and wide.
 The tactic of describing the stores as an "American shopping experience" paid off.
 The store employed around 300 people.